icarocamelo/software-engineering-postgraduate/tcc-final-project/README.md

-# Saude++ - Developing a public health management system in a smart city
+# Saude++ - A public health management system in a smart city

 ### Stack
 - AngularJS